ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 	```

-The script creates the final contract in a file names `user_data.yaml`.
+The script creates the final contract in a file named `user_data.yaml`.
 It also displays the contents of this file to the screen.
 At the bottom of the output you will see an _envWorkloadSignature_ key.
 If there is a gobbledygook value (base64-encoded text) associated with this key then things went well.

 ## Create the startup file for the HPVS 2.1.3 GREP11 guest

 1. Create a copy of the `user_data.yaml` file that your created

-	The contract that you just created is going to packaged with some other files into a startup file for the HPVS 2.1.3 guest that will run your GREP11 Server.
+	The contract that you just created is going to be packaged with some other files into a startup file for the HPVS 2.1.3 guest that will run your GREP11 Server.
 One of the files expected is a file named `user-data` that is just a copy of the `user_data.yaml` file that was just created

 	``` bash
 	cp -ipv user_data.yaml user-data